-- People's privacy and dignity was respected. - Staff told us that people always had privacy.
+- People's privacy and dignity was respected. - Staff told us that people always have privacy.
 We observed that people went to their rooms for some private time without being disturbed.
-A staff member commented, "We make sure they have privacy by closing doors and knocking before going inside their rooms." - Staff gave us examples of how they maintained people's dignity and privacy, not just in relation to personal care but also in relation to sharing personal information.
+A staff member commented, "People's privacy and dignity is respected.
+When supporting with personal care, we cover them and ensure doors and windows are closed." - Staff gave us examples of how they maintained people's dignity and privacy, not just in relation to personal care but also in relation to sharing personal information.
 Staff understood that personal information should not be shared with others and that maintaining people's privacy when giving personal care was vital in protecting their dignity. - Staff encouraged people to be independent.
 Care plans included information on certain tasks people completed independently.
 We observed that people were able to eat their meals and clean their rooms independently.
-A staff member told us, "We do encourage independence such as cleaning their rooms by themselves or supporting themselves while we supervise."
+A staff member told us, "We do try to encourage independence such as when taking them to the toilet, we encourage for them to walk independently.
+Another example, we try to encourage them to eat independently."